1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 Maintenance and Support: any error corrections, updates and modifications that the Company may provide or perform with respect to the Software and Website, as well as any other support or training services provided to the Customer under this agreement.

 Normal Business Hours: 8.00 am to 4.00 pm local UK time, each Business Day.

-Software: Freshmarkets, e-fresh or e-live including any error corrections, updates, upgrades, modifications and enhancements to it provided to the Customer under this agreement.
+Software: the e-fresh, e-live or Freshmarkets platforms, including any error corrections, updates, upgrades, modifications and enhancements to them provided to the Customer under this agreement.